-- Does the vendor show success in delivery on previous roadmap commitments?
+- Does the vendor show success in the delivery of previous roadmap commitments?

-Check with the vendor what their customer support policy and turnaround time are, how they help with implementation, and what kind of services and resources they have available.
+Check with the vendor about their customer support policy and turnaround time, how they help with implementation, and what kind of services and resources they have available.

-Choosing an embedded analytics vendor to partner with is not that easy, but when knowing how to differentiate the pros and cons, and when you’re well aware of what will work for your unique business needs, then the choice will become clear.
+Choosing an embedded analytics vendor to partner with is not that easy, but the choice will become clear when knowing how to differentiate the pros and cons and what will work for your unique business needs.

 Learn more about Reveal, the complete embedded analytics solution: